The Framework

 Undervalued

-The estimated fair value is higher than the current market price.
+The TVR Estimated Value is higher than the current market price.
 The market may be underpricing the coin's fundamentals.

 Fair Value

-The estimated fair value is close to the current market price.
+The TVR Estimated Value is close to the current market price.
 The market appears to be pricing the coin roughly in line with its fundamental strength.

 Overvalued

-The estimated fair value is lower than the current market price.
+The TVR Estimated Value is lower than the current market price.
 The market may be overpricing the coin relative to its fundamentals.

 True Value Rankings is a cryptocurrency research and scoring platform.
 All scores, estimated values, and valuation categories are model-derived outputs for informational and educational purposes only.
 This is not financial advice.
 Full disclaimer.